Mahmoud3Ibrahim/canadian-housing-prices-analysis--R-PowerBI-/README.md

+> This project was built as part of my data analysis learning journey using real housing datasets from the Government of Canada, CMHC, and the Bank of Canada.
+> The goal is to understand how housing prices evolved across Canadian regions and how affordability changed over time.

 # Canadian Housing Prices Analysis (R + Power BI)

 This project explores housing prices across Canadian cities using open datasets, cleaned and analyzed in R, with final visualizations built in Power BI.